Frequently Asked Questions

 - Can parents stay attend for any part of the academy?

-Parents are invited to join the welcome reception on the arrival Sunday.
-This starts with drinks at 17.30 and dinner at 18.30.
+Parents are invited to join the welcome drinks reception on the arrival Sunday at 5.00pm.

 - What is your alcohol policy?